 One of my dearest friends, Elaine, passed away last weekend.
-All we know is that she got some level of food poisoning that made her violently ill.
+All we know is that she got food poisoning that made her violently ill.
 She was severely dehydrated and didn’t know it.
 The last time her husband saw her was when they carried her into the ambulance and drove away

 Elaine’s husband, John, got a phone call from the hospital in the dark and early morning hours of Sunday.
 He assumed it was Elaine calling.
-With relief he answered the phone “Hey.
+With relief, he answered the phone.
+“Hey.
 How are you?
-I’ve been worried”
+I’ve been worried.”

 But it wasn’t Elaine.
-The voice on the other end said “It’s the hospital.
+The voice on the other end said, “It’s the hospital.
 We’re so sorry.
 We couldn’t save her.”

-What about the kids and grandchildren who sought Elaine out for wisdom, love, warm soup and baked cookies.
+What about the kids and grandchildren who sought Elaine out for wisdom, love, warm soup, and baked cookies.

 My emotions teeter-totter between my own grief and theirs.

 The Bible refers to death as an enemy.
-And for good reason.
+And for a good reason.
 I can’t think of a better expression.

 “Take care of yourself.
 Be extra gentle.
 You’re always busy and doing something.
 That grief is terrible.
 Take a step back.
 Rest.
 Laugh.”